Module 7.4: AKS Storage, Observability & Scaling

 6. Scenario: A junior engineer enables Container Insights on a production cluster with default settings to troubleshoot a specific microservice.
 A week later, the Azure Log Analytics bill arrives at $2,000.
 Why did this happen by default, and what specific configuration changes in the `container-azm-ms-agentconfig` ConfigMap are required to stop the bleeding while still monitoring the application?

-By default, the Azure Monitor Agent deployed by Container Insights captures every single line of standard output (stdout) and standard error (stderr) from every container in the cluster, including incredibly noisy system components.
+By default, the Azure Monitor Agent deployed by Container Insights captures stdout and stderr from containers across the cluster, including incredibly noisy system components.
 This massive ingestion volume is billed per gigabyte by Log Analytics, leading to the rapid cost spike.
 To fix this, the engineer must deploy a custom ConfigMap named container-azm-ms-agentconfig in the kube-system namespace.
 In this configuration, they need to explicitly add kube-system and other high-volume namespaces to the exclude_namespaces array for stdout and stderr, and disable environment variable collection (env_var.enabled = false), ensuring only relevant application logs are ingested and billed.

 7. Scenario: To save money, a team creates a single 1 TB Premium SSD with `maxShares: 3` and mounts it to three different web server pods using the default `ext4` filesystem so they can share static assets.
 Within an hour, the filesystem is completely corrupted and the data is lost.
 What architectural rule of Shared Disks did they violate, and what is required to share block storage safely?